 - Michaels at 2921 S 38th St

-The TAM Store is part of the Tacoma Art Museum where you can find all kinds of art supplies, handmade jewelry, toys for kids and more.
-Tinkertopia takes reusable materials that we throw away and refurbishes them into unique arts and crafts supplies for kids, instructors, and creators.
+The TAM Store is part of the Tacoma Art Museum where you can find all kinds of art supplies, handmade jewelry, toys for kids, and more.

-They put on workshops and host field trips and private parties for children.
 There are over 10,000 available items at the Clay Art Center.
-If you want to buy or sell a used kiln they are the place to go, plus they repair broken kilns and also sell brand new ones too.
+If you want to buy or sell a used kiln they are the place to go and they also repair broken kilns while selling brand new ones too.

 Shows & Events